d3vilguard/mesa-minimal-git-script/README.md

 On the other hand for Intel you can only compile `iris`, `intel` and probably `swrast` only.
 If you don't plan to virtualize the installation, `virgl` is not needed.
 ## Running it

-Make sure it's executable (from your file manager or **chmod +x filename.sh** ) and run it in a terminal.
+Make sure it's executable (from your file manager or **chmod +x filename.sh** ) and run it in a terminal `./AMD-mesa-minimal-git.sh`.
 Should be automated.
 If it fails, well probably some new commit got made.
 I just share my script, if I fix it for myself, it will get fixed for you too.

+## IF RUNNING FOR THE FIRST TIME!!!
+**This script is intended to build and update but not do the initial installation.
+You will need to manually run:**

+  **`sudo pacman -S mesa-minimal-git lib32-mesa-minimal-git`**

 ## Disclaimer